chlodowling/J124-Final-Dowling/README.md

 ![Q3_Image1](https://github.com/chlodowling/J124-Final-Dowling/blob/994a6e1fd22273b9552c6467243d2d89708497b9/J124-Screenshots/Q3_Image1.png)

-From this dataset above, it is apparent that since 1988, _**Glomerular Disease is the diagnosis that has led to the most organ transplants in Hawaii, causing 544 transplants.**_ Diabetes is the second most diagnosis, causing 408 organ transplants.
-Non-Cholestatic Cirrhosis is the third most diagnosis, causing 250 organ transplants.
+From this dataset above, it is apparent that since 1988, _**Glomerular Disease is the diagnosis that has led to the most organ transplants in Hawaii, resulting in 544 transplants.**_ Diabetes is the second most diagnosis, resulting in 408 organ transplants.
+Non-Cholestatic Cirrhosis is the third most diagnosis, resulting in 250 organ transplants.

 #### Data Visualization:
 The chart below is a visual representation of the data found above.
 [This chart](https://datawrapper.dwcdn.net/HE0Vc/1/) was made using the data on the "Diagnosis --> Most Transplants" sheet of the .csv file.